Painted Hardwood Floors – Good Idea or a Bad One?

 As for the Northampton house; I always try to be philosophical about these things.
 But, one thing I’ve learned in life is to listen to my gut feelings– no matter what.
 It knows; it’s never wrong.
 It’s only when I don’t listen that I get into trouble.

-There will be another house.
-Maybe not today and maybe not tomorrow, but soon.
-And, I also hope that the sellers quickly find their new buyer.
+There will be another house—maybe not today or tomorrow, but soon.
+I also hope that the sellers quickly find their new buyer.

 xo,